great-expectations/great_expectations/docs/guides/connecting_to_your_data/overview.md

 ### 3. Test your configuration

 Because the configurations for Datasources can vary depending on the underlying data system they are connecting to, Great Expectations provides a convenience function that will help you determine if there are errors in your configuration.
 This function is `test_yaml_config()`.
-Using `test_yamal_config` in a Jupyter Notebook is our recommended method for testing Datasource configuration.
+Using `test_yaml_config` in a Jupyter Notebook is our recommended method for testing Datasource configuration.
 Of course, you can always edit and test YAML configs manually, and instantiate Datasources through code.
-When executed, `test_yamal_config()` will instantiate the component and run through a self check procedure to verify the component works as expected.
+When executed, `test_yaml_config()` will instantiate the component and run through a self check procedure to verify the component works as expected.

 In the case of a Datasource, this means:
 - confirming that the connection works.